sborms/leaguescheduler/README.md

 This repository implements **constrained time-relaxed double round-robin (2RR) sports league scheduling** using the tabu search based heuristic algorithm described in the paper [**Scheduling a non-professional indoor football league**](https://pure.tue.nl/ws/portalfiles/portal/121797609/Bulck2019_Article_SchedulingANon_professionalInd.pdf) by Van Bulck, Goosens and Spieksma (2019).
 The meta-algorithm heavily relies on the Hungarian algorithm as implemented in the [`munkres` package](https://software.clapper.org/munkres), to solve the transportation problem recurrently.

-If you are looking to schedule a sports league with at least the following constraints:
+If you are looking to schedule a sports league with at least the following constraints...
 - Everyone plays 1 home game and 1 away game against each other
 - Home games are played on reserved dates
 - Away games are not played on unavailable dates